neuefische/web-exercises/sessions/recap-project-2/quiz-app/README.md

 Alternatively you can keep working with the Quiz App you built in Recap Project 1.

-🚀 Project Deployment to GitHub Pages is required: Please adhere to the deployment guidelines outlined in your repository's documentation (refer to ./docs/github-pages.md) for detailed instructions.
+🚀 Project Deployment to GitHub Pages is required: Please adhere to the deployment guidelines outlined in your [repository's documentation](/docs/github-pages.md) for detailed instructions.
 ## Tasks

 ### 1. Toggle functionality